itamarlev/spring-boot-REST-H2/README.md

 docker login --username=<your user name>
 ```

-then pull the docker image and run it
+then pull the docker image and run it (couchbase not in the docker image as of yet)
 ```
 docker pull itamarlev/rest-h2:master
 docker run -p 8080:8080 rest-h2